proxmox/proxmox-backup/docs/output-format.rst

-Most commands producing output supports the ``--output-format`` parameter.
-It accepts the following values:
+Most commands that produce output support the ``--output-format`` parameter.
+This accepts the following values:

 :``text``: Text format (default).
 Structured data is rendered as a table.